deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 In normal mode, the setpoint is shown in the upper center, otherwise, the current mode will be shown (sleep, standby, boost).<br>
 To operate the menus, rotate to scroll to the desired selection, quick press to select it, rotate to change.<br>
 Quick press again to stop editing the setting.<br>
-While editing the widget, moderate rotation speed will make fine adjustement, a fast rotation will do coarse adjustment (big steps).<br>
+While editing the widget, moderate rotation speed will make fine adjustement, a fast rotation will do coarse adjustment (big steps).<br><br>
+For some actions you might be instructed to issue a Drag rotation.<br>
+This means clicking the button (Helding down) and rotating at the same time.<br>
+The time between pressing and rotating must be short, i.e. don't keep the button down for two seconds before rotating, doesn't need to be blazing fast either, just done in a natural way.<br>
+After a drag-rotation was detected, release the button and use the encoder normally (Don't keep pressing to move, etc).<br>

 ---